banzaicloud/preemption-exporter/README.md

 ## Preemptible instance termination exporter

-Prometheus [exporters](https://prometheus.io/docs/instrumenting/writing_exporters) are used to export metrics from third-party systems as Prometheus metrics - this is an exporter to scrape for AWS spot price termination notice on the instance for [Hollowtrees](https://github.com/banzaicloud/hollowtrees).
+Prometheus [exporters](https://prometheus.io/docs/instrumenting/writing_exporters) are used to export metrics from third-party systems as Prometheus metrics - this is an exporter to scrape for GCP spot price termination notice on the instance for [Hollowtrees](https://github.com/banzaicloud/hollowtrees).

 ### Preemptible instance lifecycle